Howard government: Port Arthur massacre and gun control

 On 28 April 1996, eight weeks into the new government's term, 35 people were shot dead by a lone gunman in Port Arthur, Tasmania.
 John Howard led a push to significantly increase restrictions on gun ownership, which divided the cabinet and inflamed some rural voters who were an important part of the Coalition's core constituency.
 The new National Firearms Program Implementation Act 1996 restricted the ownership of semi-automatic rifles, semi-automatic shotguns, pump-action shotguns, and introduced uniform firearms licensing.
 It was implemented with bipartisan support by the Commonwealth, States and Territories.

 Government spending cuts

 The government stated that the previous Keating government had left them with an unexpected $7.6 billion "black hole" budget deficit.
 The new treasurer, Peter Costello, and Finance Minister, John Fahey worked at reducing Commonwealth expenditure.
 This involved reneging on a number of election commitments, which Howard defended as "non-core promises".
-At the first Coalition government budget, the public service was "downsized", the Commonwealth Employment Service (CES) was privatised, and cuts were made to all departments including with the exception of defence. $8 billion in spending cuts were made over the government's first two budgets.
+At the first Coalition government budget, the public service was "downsized", the Commonwealth Employment Service (CES) was privatised, and cuts were made to all departments with the exception of defence. $8 billion in spending cuts were made over the government's first two budgets.